 A study of selected works from world literatures.
 A variable content course.
+Course is repeatable for credit if topics differ; may be taken 2 times for a total of 6 credits.

 P: English 290 or concurrent enrollment, Jr st.

 Spring.